ADA and cancer in the workplace

 The Americans with Disabilities Act (ADA) prohibits employment discrimination against individuals with disabilities, including employees or candidates with cancer.
 An ADA case recently settled for $380,000 underscores the importance of preventing disability discrimination and addressing misconceptions about employees’ ability to be productive during and after cancer treatment.

-Based in Miami, the regional manager was diagnosed with cancer in 2010.
+The regional manager was diagnosed with cancer in 2010.
 He continued to perform his job successfully, even while undergoing treatment.
 However, the EEOC said, supervisors repeatedly asked him invasive questions about his illness and questioned his ability to perform his job.
-Subsequently, IDEX fired him in 2011.
+Subsequently, he was fired in 2011.

 In arguing that firing the manager violated the ADA, EEOC Miami District Office Regional Attorney Robert Weisberg said, “The ADA was intended to eradicate the mistreatment of employees with disabilities based on misconceptions about their ability to perform their jobs.”

 Training HR managers